 The constitution may be altered by a two-thirds majority of the members present and voting at any General Meeting, provided that 14 days' notice of the proposed alteration has

-been sent to all members and provided that nothing herein contained shall authorise any amendment which shall have the effect of the Society ceasing to be a charity.
+been sent to all members and provided that nothing herein contained shall authorise any amendment which shall have the effect of the Charity ceasing to be a charity.

-No amendment may be made to clause 1 (the name of the Society), clause 2 (the objects), clause 13 (finance), or clause 19 (dissolution), without the prior written consent of the Charity Commission..
-Where a society is too small to register with the Charity Commission only sub clause (1) of this clause will be applicable.
+Amendments to any clauses will be carried out within the framework required by legislation.
+Where a charity is too small to register with the Charity Commission only sub clause (1) of this clause will be applicable.

 Dissolution

-In the event of the Society being wound up, any assets remaining upon dissolution after the payment of proper debts and liabilities shall be transferred to a charitable institution or institutions having similar objects to those of the Society.
+In the event of the Charity being wound up, any assets remaining upon dissolution after the payment of proper debts and liabilities shall be transferred to a charitable institution or institutions having similar objects to those of the Charity.

 If you would like us to make this document more accessible, please phone Making Music on 0207 939 6030.